albegali/AclBundle/Resources/doc/removal.md

 queries for performance reasons.
 If you however choose to use Doctrine ORM, there are some more handy features this bundle brings along.

 Inherently, Acl entries won't be deleted once the corresponding domain object is removed (default behaviour of the bundle).
-The OneupAclBundle comes with a `RemoveListener` which does this, if you enable it.
+The AlbegaliAclBundle comes with a `RemoveListener` which does this, if you enable it.

 ### Turn on acl removal in configuration